RLRG/SwiftAveiro_PropertyBasedTesting/README.md

 Before going to the next section, I am going to give you a complete example solution so you can compare your results ! :)
+--> Unlock the dmg file "SwiftAveiroTheHotelBuffet_SolutionExercises.dmg" with the password "PropertyBasedTesting"

 ### Real Project: Bacallao Property-Based Testing (60')
 *Time for fun !* :fish: